bekk/bekk-christmas/post/thecloud/terraform-managed-stackdriver-monitoring-and-alerting-in-gcp.md

   You've got a Kubernetes cluster running your application on Google Cloud Platform (GCP), managed by Terraform.

   Metrics from your cluster, from your app or any other instance in our cluster - what to do with them?
-Sure, you've got `Metrics Explorer` in GCP.
-Or you can manually select the metrics, aggregations, alignments, etc. to be shown in your Stackdriver dashboard.
+Sure, you've got `Metrics Explorer` in GCP that lets you play around with the metrics.
+Another option is to create a monitoring dashboard by manually selecting the metrics, aggregations, alignments, etc. to be shown.
 However, this can also be managed with Terraform, allowing a lot more control over your monitoring.
 links: []
 authors:
   - Ole Magnus Lie